-- (5) Subject to Rules 9(6) to 9(7), where a Councillor has a disclosable pecuniary interest, other pecuniary interest or a non-pecuniary interest in any business of the Council and he/she is present at a meeting of the Council at which the business is considered, the Councillor must disclose to that meeting the existence and nature of that interest whether or not such interest is registered on his/her register of Interests or for which he/she has made a pending notification. - (6) Rule 9(5) only applies where the Councillor is aware or ought reasonably to be aware of the existence of the Relevant Person's interest. - (7) Where a Councillor has an interest in any business of the Council which would be disclosable by virtue of Rule 9(5) but by virtue of paragraph 14 of the Members Code of Conduct (sensitive interests) details of the interest are not registered in the Council's published Register of Members' Interests and that the interest is a disclosable pecuniary interest (if that is the case) but the Councillor need not disclose the nature of the interest to the meeting. - (8) Where a Councillor has a pecuniary interest in any business of the Council and a function of the Council may be discharged by a Councillor acting alone in relation to that business, he/she must notify the monitoring officer of the existence and nature of that interest within 28 days of becoming aware that he/she will be dealing with the matter even if more than 28 days before he/she will actually deal with the business. - (9) Where a Councillor has an interest in any business of the Council which would be disclosable by virtue of Rule 9(5) and he/she has made an executive decision in relation to that business he/she must ensure that any written statement of that decision records the existence and nature of that interest (in this Rule "executive decision" is to be construed in accordance with any regulations made by the Secretary of State under section 22 of the Local Government Act 2000 (as amended)).
+- (5) Subject to Rules 9(6) to 9(7), where a Councillor or a Relevant Person has a Disclosable Pecuniary Interest, or a Councillor has an Other Registerable Interest or Non-Registerable Interest in any business at a meeting of the Council at which they are present and at which that business is being considered, the Councillor must disclose to that meeting the existence and nature of that interest whether or not such interest is registered on their register of Interests or for which they have made a pending notification. - (6) Rule 9(5) only applies where the Councillor is aware or ought reasonably to be aware of the existence of the Relevant Person's interest. - (7) Where a Councillor has an interest in any business of the Council which would be disclosable by virtue of Rule 9(5) but by virtue of paragraphs 1 and 2 of Appendix B of the Members Code of Conduct (sensitive interests) details of the interest are not registered in the Council's published Register of Members' Interests the Councillor need not disclose the nature of the interest to the meeting. - (8) Where a Councillor has an Other Registerable Interest or Non-Registrable Interest in any business of the Council and a function of the Council may be discharged by a Councillor acting alone in relation to that business, they must notify the Monitoring Officer of the existence and nature of that interest within 28 days of becoming aware that they will be dealing with the matter even if more than 28 days before they will actually deal with the business. - (9) Where a Councillor who is a Cabinet member has an Other Registerable Interest or Non-Registerable Interest in any business of the Council which would be disclosable by virtue of Rule 9(5) which constitutes an executive decision, they must notify the Monitoring Officer of that interest and must not take any steps or further steps in the decision on the matter apart from arranging for another Cabinet member to deal with that executive decision.